iris-hep/iris-hep.github.io/pages/fellows.md

 # Example fellow projects

 Applicants should feel free to make their own proposal for a software project within any of the R&D areas of the Institute.
 We list here some specific example topics and projects for which their is a known opportunity for a Fellow to collaborate.
-(This is a non-exhaustive list!)
+(This is a non-exhaustive list, more to come!)

-  *Coming soon*
+- **Translating analyses into prototype analysis systems**: This project is situated in the [Analysis Systems](/as.html) focus area.
+An existing realistic physics analysis will be translated into new prototype analysis systems.
+The new implementation will be benchmarked and compared to existing traditional approaches.
+An example analysis for this is the search for [Higgs boson decays to four leptons with CMS open data](http://opendata.cern.ch/docs/observing-higgs-over-one-petabyte-new-cms-open-data).
+This channel significantly contributed to the Higgs boson discovery in 2012.
+In this project, it will be translated to a new approach, making use of tools like [coffea](https://github.com/CoffeaTeam/coffea) and [awkward-array](/projects/awkward.html).